GMOD/Apollo/docs/Configure.md

 Canned comments are configured via the admin panel on the web interface, so they are not currently configured via the config files.

-See login to your instance for more details e.g. http://localhost:8080/apollo/cannedComment/
+View your instances page for more details e.g. http://localhost:8080/apollo/cannedComment/

 ### Search tools